The focus of this page is on social media, particularly from the point of view of information security and privacy at the university.

 - spreading malware or similar programs through an attractive link on a circulating message

-- forwarding malware or personal information in the form of a game, a competition, a survey or a quiz
+- forwarding malware or personal information in the form of a game, a competition, a survey or a live stream link from an event.

 Your online footprint